Welcome to the Westfield State University Department of Public Safety/University Police.

-The Department of Public Safety is responsible for the enforcement of the Massachusetts General Laws and for protecting life and property on campus.
+The Department of Public Safety/University Police is responsible for the enforcement of the Massachusetts General Laws and for protecting life and property on campus.
 The Department is charged with the responsibility of protecting the rights of all members of the academic community to learn, to teach and to conduct the normal and necessary business of the institution.

-Public Safety trains and supervises the Institutional Security Officer staff assigned to foot patrol of the campus, as well as those Institutional Security Officers assigned to the security of the residential buildings.
+The Department of Public Safety trains and supervises the Institutional Security Officer staff assigned to foot patrol of the campus, as well as those Institutional Security Officers assigned to the security of the residential buildings.

 Please travel throughout all our related pages to learn more about our department.